ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/migration-guide.md

 decorator, when instead, according to the design pattern, the extension (content template in this case) is the decorator.

-This change is simply a rename of the `layout:decorator`/`data-layout-decorator` processor to `layout:decorate`/`data-layout-decorate` so that the template being specified is the one being decorated, not the decorator, plus an overhaul of the documentation to fix this inconsistency.
+This change is simply a rename of the `layout:decorator` processor to `layout:decorate` so that the template being specified is the one being decorated, not the decorator, plus an overhaul of the documentation to fix this inconsistency.

 `$DECORATOR_TITLE` renamed to `$LAYOUT_TITLE`